 This beloved SyFy show follows the human survivors of a nuclear attack on the Twelve Colonies of Kobol.
 The apocalyptic strike was perpetuated by the Cylons, an AI species that developed sentience and later attacked their human creators.
 Now a small fleet of ships, including the warship Battlestar Galactica, are all that remain of humanity.
 The survivors must attempt to avoid further Cylon attack while searching for the mythical thirteenth colony called Earth.

-As the series progresses, the survivors realize that some Cylons are now indistinguishable from humans—and that, for better or for worse, some well-respected crewmembers aboard Galactica are Humanoid Cylons.
+As the series progresses, the survivors realize that some Cylons are now indistinguishable from humans—and that, for better or for worse, many well-respected crewmembers aboard Galactica are Humanoid Cylons.

 Ghost in the Shell: Stand Alone Complex